HTML

 <meta name="theme-color">

-The name="theme-color" attribute for the <meta> HTML element sets the preferred color to customize the display of the page or the surrounding browser user interface.
+The theme-color value for the name attribute of the <meta> element indicates a suggested color that user agents should use to customize the display of the page or of the surrounding user interface.

 Metadata and scripts